BrianWill/pigeon/docs/go-pigeon-notes.md

 Static typing has the advantage of detecting all ***type errors*** at compile time, before the code even runs.
 With dynamic typing, a type error may lurk undetected in some uncommonly executed branch of code.
 On the other hand, static typing can require more thinking about types up front, which may feel onerous or inhibiting.
 Some programmers prefer static typing; others prefer dynamic typing.

-Here's an example function in StaticPigeon:
+Here's an example function in GoPigeon:

 ```
 // function amber has two parameters, x (a string) and y (a boolean), and returns a boolean